Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Direct Pharmacy Costs: The advertised prices of $150-300 per month often represent the medication cost alone.
 Additional expenses may include consultation fees ($50-150 for initial evaluation), shipping charges ($15-25 per order), supplies like needles and alcohol swabs ($10-20 monthly), and potential fees for prescription modifications or customer support.

 Telehealth Clinic Costs: The $199-399 monthly fee typically includes all medical services, consultations, dose adjustments, customer support, and often supplies.
-While the upfront cost appears higher, the comprehensive nature of services may provide better value for patients requiring ongoing medical oversight.
+While the upfront cost appears higher, the thorough nature of services may provide better value for patients requiring ongoing medical oversight.

 Hidden Costs Consideration: Direct pharmacy patients may face unexpected expenses when issues arise, such as needing medical consultations for side effects, prescription modifications, or switching medications.
 Telehealth clinic patients have these services included in their monthly fee, providing more predictable costs.